 Relax in the Palmengarten

-If you thought Frankfurt was all metal and glass, whisk away to a different world with a visit to the Palmengarten, a massive 54-acre botanical garden that’s the largest in all of Germany.
-Completed in 1871, this famous park assembles a dream team of over six thousand plant species from all around the world.
+If you thought Frankfurt was all metal and glass, whisk away to a different world with a visit to the Palmengarten.
+This massive 54-acre botanical garden is the largest in Germany and is one of the best places to go in Frankfurt.

 Marvel at the Senckenberg Natural History Museum